elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 "not really"
 ```

-Using `try/catch` is already uncommon and using it to catch exits is even more rare.
+Using `try/catch` is already uncommon and using it to catch exits is even rarer.

 `exit` signals are an important part of the fault tolerant system provided by the Erlang <abbr title="Virtual Machine">VM</abbr>.
 Processes usually run under supervision trees which are themselves processes that listen to `exit` signals from the supervised processes.
 Once an exit signal is received, the supervision strategy kicks in and the supervised process is restarted.